 - The actual setup, of course, depends on the network scheme of your provider.
 Hetzner implements a direct peer-to-peer routing of IPv4 addresses.
 With Ubuntu 18.04, do this:

 - On a system with systemd-network setup, add an entry to the bridge device configuration.
 In the initial article of this series, this is the file

 /etc/systemd/network/21-br0-conf.network.
 Add the following lines:123[Address]Address=<IPv4 address of the host>Peer=<IPv4 address of the guest for e-mail server>/32

 There are two [Address] entries now in this file which both have the same Address but different Peer entries.
 That’s intentional.

-- If the host is configured with Netplan, simply add the IPv4 address to the bridge’s addresses:
+- If the host is configured with Netplan, add the route to the virtual guest explicitly:

 - On the virtual mail server, add the IPv4 address to the Netplan configuration, usually in

 /etc/netplan/01-netcfg.yaml.
 It reads completely like this:12345678network:version: 2renderer: networkdethernets:ens3:dhcp6: yesaddresses: [ IPv4 address for the guest/24 ]gateway4: IPv4 address OF THE HOST